 Skip to content

-Task Management Example
+Task Management ExampleΒΆ

 This guide provides a professional, step-by-step walkthrough for creating, registering, and executing a custom task using the TaskManager and Task classes from the agenticaiframework package.
+It is intended for developers who want to define reusable, modular units of work for their agents.

-Prerequisites & Configuration
+Prerequisites & ConfigurationΒΆ

 • Installation: Ensure agenticaiframework is installed and accessible in your Python environment.